-- 7.5 Mitigation should be presented where a candidate is experiencing personal difficulties which they consider may affect academic or practice performance.
-Any candidate presenting mitigating circumstances must do so using the prescribed form and before submitting an assessment piece or taking an examination in line with the University Assessment Policy.
-Mitigation must normally be presented with supporting evidence. - 7.6 A candidate who fails to satisfy the examiners following re-assessment will have their studies terminated. - 7.7 For the purposes of registration with the Nursing and Midwifery Council, all assessments which make up the programme must be passed.
-Compensation and condonement are not supported by the Nursing and Midwifery Council - 7.8 Candidates whose studies are terminated and have accrued sufficient points at the prescribed level and have satisfied all other assessment requirements as prescribed in the programme handbook may be submitted for the award of Certificate or Diploma of Higher Education in Health Studies or Post Graduate Certificate or Post Graduate Diploma of Higher Education as detailed in the programme handbook. - 7.9 BSc candidates who have completed all theoretical assessment but have failed to satisfy the final practice component may undertake non clinical modules equal to the SCQF level and credits of the practice component and exit with a BA general degree subject to approval of the Board of Examiners.
-Such candidates will not be presented for registration with the Nursing and Midwifery Council. - 7.10 MSc candidates who have completed all theoretical assessment but have failed to satisfy the final practice component by virtue of exceptional circumstances e.g. significant health issues, will be presented for an MSc Health Studies providing the candidate has achieved all the programme requirements for the award.
-A general MSc degree requires 150 SCQF points at level 11, which would include RPL of 90 credits, the CASP module (30 credits) and Dissertation Module (90 credits) and 30 credits at level 9, subject to approval by the Board of Examiners.
-Such candidates will not be presented for registration with the Nursing and Midwifery Council. - 7.11 A candidate whose studies have been terminated under Regulation 3, Regulation 5 or Regulation 7 may appeal to the Senate for leave to continue studies. - 7.12 A candidate whose appeal against termination of studies is successful may continue studies subject to such conditions as the Associate Dean Learning and Teaching or Head of Studies may determine.
+- 8.5 For the purposes of registration with the Nursing and Midwifery Council, all assessments which make up the programme must be passed.
+Compensation and condonement are not supported by the Nursing and Midwifery Council - 8.6 Candidates whose studies are terminated and have accrued sufficient points at the prescribed level and have satisfied all other assessment requirements as prescribed in the programme handbook may be submitted for the award of Certificate or Diploma of Higher Education in Health Studies or Post Graduate Certificate or Post Graduate Diploma of Higher Education as detailed in the programme handbook. - 8.7 BSc candidates who have completed all theoretical assessment but have failed to satisfy the final practice component may undertake non-clinical modules equal to the SCQF level and credits of the practice component and exit with a BA general degree subject to approval of the Board of Examiners.
+Such candidates will not be presented for registration with the Nursing and Midwifery Council. - 8.8 MSc candidates who have completed all theoretical assessment but have failed to satisfy the final practice component by virtue of exceptional circumstances e.g. significant health issues, will be presented for an MSc Health Studies providing the candidate has achieved all the programme requirements for the award.
+A general MSc degree requires 150 SCQF points at level 11, which would include RPL of 90 credits, PASK 3 (60 credits), Enhancing Healthcare Practice in Adult/Child/Mental Health (40 credits) and Enhancing Transition to Registration (10 credits) 40 credits at level 9, subject to approval by the Board of Examiners.
+Such candidates will not be presented for registration with the Nursing and Midwifery Council. - 8.9 A candidate whose studies have been terminated under Regulation 3, Regulation 6 or Regulation 7 may appeal to the Senate for leave to continue studies. - 8.10 A candidate whose appeal against termination of studies is successful may continue studies subject to such conditions as the Associate Dean Learning and Teaching or Head of Studies may determine.